Nanolx/NanoDroid/doc/Issues.md

 * Apps are not receiving Push messages
   * go to microG Settings / Google Cloud Messaging and check if it is connected
   * ensure you don't have an adblocker blocking the domain `mtalk.google.com` it is required for GCM to work
-  * when using Titanium Backup first install the app only (without data) and start it, this will register the app, after that you can restore the data using Titanium Backup
+  * when using Titanium Backup or OAndBackupX first install the app only (without data) and start it, this will register the app, afterwards restore it's data
-  * if an app is not shown as registered in microG Settings / Google Cloud Messaging, try uninstalling and re-installing it
   * when restoring the ROM from a TWRP backup GCM registration for apps is sometimes broken.
-You may use the following command to reset GMS settings for a given app using it's appname, or if no appname is given for all applications.
-Apps will re-register when launched afterwards:
+You may use the following command to reset GCM/FCM connection(s).
+App(s) will re-register when launched afterwards:
-     * `nutl -r APPNAME` (eg.: APPNAME = `com.nianticlabs.pokemongo`) or `nutl -r`
+     * `nutl -r APPID` (eg.: APPID = `com.nianticlabs.pokemongo`) or `nutl -r` (for all applications)
   * if you can't make any app registering for Google Cloud Messaging, try the following
      * open the Phone app and dial the following: `*#*#2432546#*#*` (or ` *#*#CHECKIN#*#*`)